 Festival appearances have included the BBC Proms, Cheltenham, Fishguard, Gent Festival OdeGand, Göttingen, Lockenhaus, Nuremberg, St Endellion and West Cork.

 She has broadcast and recorded extensively covering a wide rage of repertoire including works by Bach, Barber, Berg, Britten, Crumb, Handel, Haydn, Mahler, Maxwell Davies, Macmillan, Schubert and Schumann.

 Ruby is a keen recitalist and works closely with the pianists Julius Drake and Joseph Middleton.
+In 2015 she will release her first solo recital disc with pianist Joseph Middleton for the Champs Hill label.
 She makes her US debut in 2015 in a recital with Julius Drake at The Frick Collection in New York and with Symphony Orchestra Augusta in Górecki‘s Symphony of Sorrowful Songs.

-Her current and future engagements include performances with Concerto Köln, Basel Chamber Orchestra, Ulster Orchestra, BBC National Orchestra of Wales at the BBC Proms, Jordi Savall, Scottish Chamber Orchestra, Opéra de Metz, Manchester Camerata, and the Orchestra of the Age of Enlightenment and recitals with Julius Drake at the Gent Festival of Flanders, Wigmore Hall, her debut at the Davos Festival and a return for the third consecutive year to the West Cork International Chamber Music Festival.
+Her recent engagements have included a performance at the 2014 BBC Proms with the BBC National Orchestra of Wales, her debut at the Davos Festival, concerts with the Scottish Chamber Orchestra, Manchester Camerata and the Orchestra of the Age of Enlightenment, a recital at the Gent Festival and a return for the third consecutive year to the West Cork International Chamber Music Festival.